Chauncey Depew: Legacy

 Depew was a distinguished orator and after-dinner speaker and published many of those speeches.
 Recordings of his speeches were commercially issued as gramophone discs by Zonophone Records in the late 1890s.
 Depew was remembered as a prodigious speaker years after his death; many years after his death, Senator Robert S. Kerr of Oklahoma quoted Depew in an attack on a Senator from Indiana: "As I gaze on the ample figure of my friend from Indiana, and as I listen to him, I am reminded of Chauncey Depew who said to the equally obese William Howard Taft at a dinner before the latter became President, 'I hope, if it is a girl, Mr. Taft will name it for his charming wife.'
 "To which Taft responded, 'if it is a girl, I shall, of course, name it for my lovely helpmate of many years.
 And if it is a boy, I shall claim the father's prerogative and name it Junior.
 But if, as I suspect, it is only a bag of wind, I shall name it Chauncey Depew.'"

 In 1929, May Palmer-Depew donated her late husband's papers and $120,000 to establish a department of public speaking to George Washington University.
 The collection is currently cared for by the university's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.

 Namesakes

 In 1908, Depew gave land to Peekskill, New York, which became Depew Park.
 A decade later he expanded the donation by 10 acre and paid for a statue of himself for display in that park.

-The Village of Depew, New York was incorporated in 1894 along the New York Central Railroad main line.
+The Village of Depew, New York, a suburb of Buffalo, was incorporated in 1894 along the New York Central Railroad main line.
 The town of Depew, Oklahoma, is also named for him.